 Important Dates:

-Friday, September 19: Exploration and Colonization mid-unit quiz (study guide will be sent home soon)
+Friday, October 10: Exploration and Colonization end of unit assessment (study guide being sent home soon)

-Poetry Memory Work: In third grade, scholars work to memorize a poem each quarter and present it to the class near the end of that quarter.
+Poetry Memory Work: Scholars memorize a poem each quarter and present it to the class near the end of that quarter.
 Students have a choice for their quarter one poem -- either "There was an Old Person Whose Habits" or "A Young Lady Named Bright", both by Edward Lear.
 The poems can be found by clicking on the Poetry Memory Work tab at the top of this page, along with a sample grading rubric showing the areas graded in their recitation of the poem.
 Scholars are expected to recite the poem by the end of October.
-Please check in with your child to be sure he/she/they have picked a poem!

-Science: Our first science unit of the year is a study of animal habitats.
-We have reviewed the basic needs of all living things (food, water, air, shelter, and space) and learned about the classification of animals (vertebrate and invertebrate; the five classes of vertebrates).
-This week we will learn about some animals that live in deciduous forests and some animals that live in coniferous forests, as well as the similarities and differences in these two forests.
+Science: We have reviewed the basic needs of all living things (food, water, air, shelter, and space) and learned about the classification of animals (vertebrate and invertebrate; the five classes of vertebrates).
+This week we will learn about some animals that live in the tundra and some animals that live in the ocean, as well as discuss some adaptations of a couple animals that live in those habitats.

 The Noun Jingle